OlivierPS/Olivier-s-Theme/README.md

 ## Updates

-#### 20.10.2024 Version 1.35.3
+#### 20.10.2024 Version 1.35.3, 1.35.4
-The icons beside filenames in the “Vertical Tabs” plugin are now OK.
+The icons beside filenames in the “Vertical Tabs” plugin are now OK and so is the pin for pinned notes.

 ----------------------------------------------
 #### 19.10.2024	Version 1.35.2